Shyft-to/ladybug-sdk/README.md

 - **Event Detection:** Built-in logic to easily detect common DeFi events like Buys, Sells, and Token Launches.

-- **Custom Parsing:** IDL-based program instruction parsing via the internal Parser class.
+- **Parsing based Usecases:** IDL-based program parsers can be created

 - **TypeScript Native:** Written in TypeScript for better developer experience and type safety.